-This article defines the certificate options available to Self-hosted instances of Bitwarden.
+This article defines the certificate options available to self-hosted instances of Bitwarden.
 You will select your certificate option during installation.
-For installation instructions, see Install and Deploy On-premise.

 Certificate renewal checks occur each time Bitwarden is restarted.
 Using Let's Encrypt will require you to enter an email address for certificate expiration reminders.